benlaurie/objecthash/README.md

 [ring]: https://github.com/briansmith/ring

-Please make sure to add a crypto backend crate or the `objecthash` crate will not compile!
+Please make sure to add a crypto backend crate or the `objecthash` crate will not work!

 ## Usage